elusivecodes/FyreEncryption/README.md

 ## Handlers

-You can load a specific handler by specifying the `handler` property of the `$config` variable above, otherwise the default handler will be loaded.
+You can load a specific handler by specifying the `handler` option of the `$config` variables above, otherwise the default handler will be loaded.

 The available handlers are *"sodium"* (default) and *"openssl"*.